Primm, Nevada: History

-In the 1920s Pete MacIntyre owned a gas station at the state line, on a road later designated U.S. 91.
-MacIntyre apparently had a difficult time making ends meet selling gas, so he resorted to bootlegging.
-Primm history remembers him as "Whiskey Pete".
-When he died in 1933, legend has it that he wanted to be buried standing up with a bottle of bootleg in his hands so he could watch over the area.
+In the 1920s, Pete MacIntyre owned a gas station at the state line, on a road later designated U.S. Route 91.
+MacIntyre’s business was reportedly unsuccessful, and he eventually resorted to bootlegging alcohol.
+Primm historians remember him as “Whiskey Pete”.
+According to local legend, MacIntyre expressed his desire to be buried in a vertical coffin with his body in a standing posture, along with a bottle of moonshine in his hands to “drink” as he “watched over” the region.
 Whiskey Pete's unmarked grave was accidentally exhumed while workers were building a connecting bridge from Whiskey Pete's to Buffalo Bill's Hotel and Casino (on the other side of I-15).
-The body was moved and is now said to be buried in one of the caves where MacIntyre cooked up his moonshine.
+The remains were apparently relocated and are now said to be buried in one of the caves where he produced his moonshine.

+During its heyday, Primm featured family-friendly attractions like the Adventure Canyon Log Flume and the Desperado roller coaster, which was once the world's tallest.
+However, by the 2000s, Primm's energy waned.
+In 1998, MGM Grand acquired the casinos from the Primm family, and later in 2007, they were sold to Affinity Gaming.